5G-PreCiSe/SMT-LoRa-Controller/README.md

 The recommended means for transmitting data in this mode is LoRa.
 Nevertheless, transmission via WiFi/MQTT is also supported and can be optionally enabled (either in addition to or instead of LoRa transmission).

 ### Permanent On Mode:
-Like in power saving mode, the controller collects and transmits sensory data periodically.
+Like in power saving mode, the controller periodically collects and transmits sensory data, either via LoRa, WiFi/MQTT, or both.
 However, in contrast to the other mode, the controller stays online between two processing cycles.
-Additionally, if enabled, the controller exposes its built-in Web and MQTT API over WiFi.
-For stable operations, the controller must be powered with an external power in this mode.
+Additionally, if WiFi is enabled, the controller exposes its built-in Web and MQTT API.
+In this mode, the controller must be powered with an external power supply for stable operations.
+You may use this mode, for the intial configuration of your controller.

 ## Components & Wiring:
 ![Components & Wiring](https://github.com/5G-PreCiSe/SMT-LoRa-Controller/blob/main/images/SMT100-Board.JPG)